GDPR`s Silver Lining: Good news lay ahead !

 The bottom line is simple.
 The GDPR is a messy business, but it does have its advantages.
 And while you are working hard to comply with the EU’s new set of regulations, you should also make the best of the bright side of the story.
 In a nutshell, here’s what you will be gaining as a result of all that GDPR complying hard work.

-And most importantly, giving consent means you have an open door to their interests.
+- And most importantly, giving consent means you have a door open to their interests.

 GDPR may be complicated to implement, but at the same time it is beneficial for marketers.
 Change is good and even though everyone growls and screams at the thought of change, in the end it is appreciated.
 So look on the bright side, stay focused on the goals and treat change as an opportunity rather than a setback.